Questions About Drip?

 “My great, great, great grandparents started in Iowa, eventually moved to Phoenix,” says Hauser.
 “My dad and grandfather farmed this, and then I just kind of followed in their footsteps.”
 Continue reading

 Drip irrigation has enabled farmers, nurserymen, and landscapers to conserve water for decades.
-This is primarily because, in contrast to gravity or sprinkler irrigation, drip irrigation technology applies water slowly and directly to the targeted plant’s root zone.
-In addition, Read the full article…
+This is primarily because, in contrast to gravity or sprinkler irrigation, drip irrigation efficiency and technology applies water slowly and directly to the targeted plant’s root zone.
+Read the full article…